 Subscription fees increase the subscription price paid by the investor, while redemption fees decrease the redemption price.
 The fees charged by the fund serve to offset the costs incurred by the fund to invest and disinvest investors' monies.
 Fees not paid to the fund are attributed to the management company, the fund promoter, etc.

-Expenses payable by the investor, deducted at the time of subscriptions and redemptions Basis Fixed income rate Maximum subscription fee, inclusive of tax, not payable to the fund Net asset value X number of units A EUR Acc units: 4% A EUR Ydis units: 4% E EUR Acc units: None A CHF Acc Hdg units: 4% A USD Acc Hdg units: 4% A JPY Inc units: 4% B JPY Inc units: 4% Subscription fee payable to the fund net asset value X number of units None Redemption fee payable to third parties Net asset value X number of units None Redemption fee payable to the fund net asset value X number of units None b) management and administration fees
+EXPENSES PAYABLE BY THE INVESTOR DEDUCTED AT THE TIME SUBSCRIPTIONS AND REDEMPTIONS BASIS RATE Maximum subscription fee, inclusive of tax not payable to the Fund Net asset value X number of units A EUR Acc units: 4% A EUR Ydis units: 4% E EUR Acc units: none A CHF Acc Hdg units: 4% Subscription fee payable to the fund Net asset value X number of units None Redemption fee payable to third parties Net asset value X number of units None Redemption fee payable to the Fund Net asset value X number of units None b) management and administration fees